jh3y/ep/README.md

 	}
 	// you could also stage this using different percentages etc.
 ```

-Then apply the keyframe animation to the after of the progre(c)ss with the amount of time you want it to take.
+Then apply the keyframe animation to the `:after` of the progre(c)ss with the amount of time you want it to take.

 ```css
 	.progrecss:after {
 		animation: progress 5s;
 	}
 ```

 See issue [#2](https://github.com/jh3y/progre-c-ss/issues/2), this is due to be out of the box as standard.

-#####helper classes
+### Helper Classes

 There are some additional helper classes which can be used to add colors and positioning.
 Use them in combination.